-On the 4th September 2020 Thames Valley Police sent a letter to the Premises Licence Holder detailing the findings of the inspection and outlining a number of proposed conditions for consideration and discussion which it were felt were reasonably and necessarily required to be added to the licence to aid the PLH in the promotion of the licensing objectives.
+On the 17th September 2020 Thames Valley Police sent a letter via email and post to the Premises Licence Holder detailing the findings of the inspection and supplying a helpful training document.
+The letter outlined a number of proposed conditions for consideration and discussion which it was felt were reasonably and necessarily required to be added to the licence to aid the PLH in the promotion of the licensing objectives.

-The letter included a deadline date of 18th September 2020 for the PLH to respond to this stepped approach to dealing with the ongoing concerns at the premises.
+The letter included a deadline date of 1st October 2020 for the PLH to respond to this stepped approach to dealing with the ongoing concerns at the premises.
+(See APPENDIX 8 & 9)